Netcracker/KubeMarine/documentation/Installation.md

 ###### target_backend

 This section describes who should listen `target_ports` on worker nodes, either `nginx` or `envoy`.
 Default is `nginx` for backward compatibility, but it is recommended to use `envoy`.
-If you do not install niether nginx plugin nor envoy plugin, this option has no effect.
+If you do not install nginx and envoy plugins, this option has no effect.

 This options also influences plugins installation priority.
 Selected target backend (e.g. `nginx`) will be installed with priority `2`, while the other plugin (e.g. `envoy`) will be installed with priority `1`.
 This is to allow other plugin to configure first and free host ports for target backend.